JohnTeBrown/Kronos-Moderation-System-/README.md

 ## ✨ Installation

 📢 **New to Kronos?
-Don't worry it works just like adonis so take a look at our official quick start video [here](https://youtu.be/1f9x9gdxLjw) or read the unofficial setup guide [here](https://devforum.roblox.com/t/1535122).**
+Don't worry it works just like adonis so take a look at the adonis official quick start video [here](https://youtu.be/1f9x9gdxLjw) or read the unofficial setup guide [here](https://devforum.roblox.com/t/1535122).**

 if you encounter a bug please use githubs issues feature and well get onto fixing it.